paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-013-appropriations.md

 Pub.
 L. 100–202, § 101(b) [title VIII, § 8119], Dec.
 22, 1987, 101 Stat.
 1329–43, 1329–84.

 #### Maximum Purchase Price of Motor Vehicles; Exceptions
 Pub.
+L. 113–235, div.
+E, title VII, § 702, Dec.
+16, 2014, 128 Stat.
+2379, provided that: “Unless otherwise specifically provided, the maximum amount allowable during the current fiscal year in accordance with subsection [sic] 1343(c) of title 31, United States Code, for the purchase of any passenger motor vehicle (exclusive of buses, ambulances, law enforcement vehicles, protective vehicles, and undercover surveillance vehicles), is hereby fixed at $13,197 except station wagons for which the maximum shall be $13,631: Provided, That these limits may be exceeded by not to exceed $3,700 for police-type vehicles, and by not to exceed $4,000 for special heavy-duty vehicles: Provided further, That the limits set forth in this section may not be exceeded by more than 5 percent for electric or hybrid vehicles purchased for demonstration under the provisions of the Electric and Hybrid Vehicle Research, Development, and Demonstration Act of 1976 [[15 U.S.C.
+2501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2501&num=0&edition=prelim) et seq.]: Provided further, That the limits set forth in this section may be exceeded by the incremental cost of clean alternative fuels vehicles acquired pursuant to Public Law 101–549 [see Tables for classification] over the cost of comparable conventionally fueled vehicles: Provided further, That the limits set forth in this section shall not apply to any vehicle that is a commercial item and which operates on emerging motor vehicle technology, including but not limited to electric, plug-in hybrid electric, and hydrogen fuel cell vehicles.”

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
+L. 113–76, div.
+E, title VII, § 702, Jan.
+17, 2014, 128 Stat.
+230.

+Pub.
 L. 112–74, div.
 C, title VII, § 702, Dec.
 23, 2011, 125 Stat.
-928, provided that: “Unless otherwise specifically provided, the maximum amount allowable during the current fiscal year in accordance with subsection [sic] 1343(c) of title 31, United States Code, for the purchase of any passenger motor vehicle (exclusive of buses, ambulances, law enforcement, and undercover surveillance vehicles), is hereby fixed at $13,197 except station wagons for which the maximum shall be $13,631: Provided, That these limits may be exceeded by not to exceed $3,700 for police-type vehicles, and by not to exceed $4,000 for special heavy-duty vehicles: Provided further, That the limits set forth in this section may not be exceeded by more than 5 percent for electric or hybrid vehicles purchased for demonstration under the provisions of the Electric and Hybrid Vehicle Research, Development, and Demonstration Act of 1976 [[15 U.S.C.
-2501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2501&num=0&edition=prelim) et seq.]: Provided further, That the limits set forth in this section may be exceeded by the incremental cost of clean alternative fuels vehicles acquired pursuant to Public Law 101–549 [see Tables for classification] over the cost of comparable conventionally fueled vehicles: Provided further, That the limits set forth in this section shall not apply to any vehicle that is a commercial item and which operates on emerging motor vehicle technology, including but not limited to electric, plug-in hybrid electric, and hydrogen fuel cell vehicles.”

-Similar provisions were contained in the following prior appropriation acts:
+928.

 Pub.
 L. 111–117, div.
 C, title VII, § 702, Dec.
 16, 2009, 123 Stat.
 3205.